compose-spec/compose-spec/spec.md

 ### stop_signal

-`stop_signal` defines the signal that Compose must use to stop the service containers.
+`stop_signal` defines the signal that Compose uses to stop the service containers.
 If unset containers are stopped by Compose by sending `SIGTERM`.

 ```yml